SAP-archive/fsm-extension-installer-kyma/internal-docs/guide.md

 * Install Node.js runtime on your local computer via https://nodejs.org/en/download/

 # How to build docker image
-* Ensure that the docker demeon is running on your local computer
+* Ensure that the docker daemon is running on your local computer
 * Enter to 'backend' folder and run below command:
   1. `npm run build:prod`
   2. Note: Please firstly delete node_modules folder if you find have node_modules folder on this current path.